dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 This will create a `.dbt` folder in the current directory.

 For Mac users, since it's a hidden folder (due to the dot prefix), it won't be visible in Finder by default.
-However, to view hidden files and folders press Command + Shift + G.
+To view hidden files and folders, press Command + Shift + G.

 </TabItem>